 How long does it take?

 The actual cremation process typically takes two days.
 Still, before cremation, the funeral home must complete all the necessary paperwork and get the Death Certificate and Permit registered with the county.
 This timeline might be affected by factors beyond our control, such as family availability, coroner availability, medical certifier’s timeliness, and county registrar availability.

 In most cases, the entire cremation process occurs within one week after Samaritan Funeral & Cremation Services receives approval and the required documents.
 A funeral director will keep you updated throughout the process.

 Once the cremation is complete, your loved one’s remains will be placed into your chosen urn.
 We will contact you to pick them up at one of our locations near you, or we can arrange to ship them to another city or state.

 How do I know I'm getting the right cremated remains?

-We take special precautions to safeguard identity with a personal identification band that is placed on your loved one the moment he or she is taken into our care.
-Our personal identification system tracks every phase of the cremation process including name, date, time, your loved one’s personal ID number, and the name of the responsible Samaritan Funeral & Cremation Services staff member.
+We take special precautions to safeguard identity with a personal identification band placed on your loved one when they are brought into our care.
+Our personal identification system tracks every phase of the cremation process, including name, date, time, your loved one’s personal ID number, and the name of the responsible Samaritan Funeral & Cremation Services staff member.

 Can a family witness the cremation?

-Whether your loved one chose to be cremated and buried, or wished to be scattered around the world, we offer full cremation services to help you remember, appreciate, and celebrate a beautiful life.
-For answers to your immediate questions, contact us today at (602) 346-9944.
+Whether your loved one chose to be cremated and buried or wished to be scattered around the world, we offer complete cremation services to help you remember, appreciate, and celebrate a beautiful life.
+Contact us today at (602) 346-9944 for answers to your immediate questions.